 The rest of the hike is pretty much in the trees the entire way – pleasant enough but never more than just a hint of a view.
 The main trailhead parking lot now has a 30-minute limit to leave room for people stopping in to enjoy that viewpoint, so hikers need to start from Lion’s Bay.

 This makes the hike a bit longer and finding parking much more difficult.
-There is a small pay parking lot at the trailhead ($3/hr) or you can (and probably will have to) park along the street farther down.
-Between May and September the closest few streets are permit-only so you’ll have to park well down.
-The rest of the year you may only have to walk a few extra blocks.
+There is a small pay parking lot at the trailhead ($3/hr) or you can (and probably will have to) park along the street farther down ($2 per hour using the Flowbird app).
 For all the details to help you plan your hike, check out our Tunnel Bluffs Hike FAQ.

 14. Red Heather Hut (Elfin Lakes Trail)